robertthiesmeier/cross_site_imputation/README.md

 ```

-#### Generate missing data to apply `mi impute from` :heavy_exclamation_mark:
+#### Generate missing data

-After having conducted the control analysis, we can generate systematically missing data on the confounder C in Study 4 and 5.
+:heavy_exclamation_mark: After having conducted the control analysis, we can generate systematically missing data on the confounder C in Study 4 and 5.

 ```ruby